The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 How do we ensure sustainability in practice?

-Identifying those Sticky or Stressful Moments within Partnership-they will happen!
+Identifying Sticky or Stressful Moments Within Partnerships

 One Final Question…

 Now, before I go, I am after a new, effective partnership.
-“Do you want to ‘partner-up’ with me?”
+“Do you want to ‘partner up’ with me?”
 (I hope you are not blushing!)

 Reference